beshungh/Sales-Supply-Chain-Analysis/README.md

 - Tableau - Creating reports
 - Python - Developing a Jupyter Notebook to Automatically import .csv files to PostgreSQL database

-### Preparation of Data

 #### Database Normalization

 - Converting the dataset to 1NF,2NF,3NF

  To minimize redundancy, dependency and optimize performance, I normalized the dataset.I started with the 1NF which involved making sure the dataset has no Multivalued Attributes in any cell.
 Achieving the First Normal Form (1NF) involved ensuring that each table's column contained single record and all rows were unique.

  In 2NF, I ensured each non-prime attribute is fully functionally dependent on the entire primary key.
 In the Customers, Products, and Orders tables, there were no partial dependency, and all columns were fully functionally dependent on the primary key.
 In the Returns table, the composite key (Order ID, Customer ID, Product ID) ensures that each column is fully functionally dependent on this key, avoiding partial dependencies.
-The rationale for using a composite key in the Returns table was to Identify the specific order associated with each return, Identify the customer who made the order and subsequently returned a product and the specific product that was returned.
+The rationale for using a composite key in the
+ Returns table was to Identify the specific order associated with each return, Identify the customer who made the order and subsequently returned a product and the specific product that was returned.
 Together, these three columns create a composite key that ensures each return record is uniquely identified.
 This is important because a single order ID or customer ID alone may not be sufficient to uniquely identify a return, especially if a customer has placed multiple orders, and some products may be part of multiple orders.The 2NF already satisfies the 3NF requirement which ensures that there are no transitive dependencies in each table, and each non-prime attribute is directly dependent on the primary key.The overall restructuring process involved transitioning the database from a Denormalized form to a Normalized form, and the finalized structure was saved as a .csv file for further use.

 ![Normalization](https://github.com/beshungh/Sales-Supply-Chain-Analysis/assets/135900689/1e23b4f9-d49e-438d-b840-cdfc05a1f023)

-#### Importing the csv Files into PostgreSQL
+#### Importing csv Files into PostgreSQL Using Python Script

  Being a data analyst involves more than just creating dashboards; efficiency in task implementation is crucial.
 As a PostgreSQL user I face a lot challenges when importing large datasets into my database.
-In difference to some other Relational Database Management System (RDBMS), where importing data is relatively straightforward, PostgreSQL present hurdles.
+In difference to some other
+ Relational Database Management System (RDBMS), where importing data is relatively straightforward, PostgreSQL present hurdles.
 One notable challenge is the manual creation of schemas, especially when dealing with extensive CSV files that encompass numerous columns.
 In PostgreSQL, each schema needs to be accurately created, and the conversion of data types to PostgreSQL-compatible formats adds an additional layer of complexity.
  To overcome this, I utilised Jupyter Notebook to develop a python script using Python libraries (os, shutil, NumPy, pandas and psycopg2) to automate schema creation and data import tasks, streamlining the workflow.
 This approach not only saved me time but also ensured accuracy, reducing errors associated with manual processes.

 Features and Workflow:
 1. File Organisation: